erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

   - run into singularity of CMG
   - while yaw is controlled this would also occur simply due to passive stabilisation
 - beam with propellors??? seen in Bock slides, haven't been able to find reference

+- issue between CMGs and passive Gyros
+  - motors try to block precession
+  - see use of clutch in CitationNeeded
+- mixture most likely possible with good gimbal controllers
+- unlike roll stabilisation we have 3dof to take into account and therefore more complex singularity avoidance necessitating driven CMG

 ## Dynamics of CMGs {#sec:cmg-dynamics}